peterbourgon/ff/README.md

 )
 ```

-Once you have a set of flags, you can parse them as follows; options can be
+Once you have a set of flags, you can parse them as follows, using options to
-provided to control parse behavior.
+control parse behavior.

 ```go
 err := ff.Parse(fs, os.Args[1:],